BenLangmead/myrna/MANUAL.markdown

 1. **Via the [Myrna web interface]**

    In this case, the [Myrna] code and the user interface are installed on EC2 web servers.
 Also, the computers running the Myrna computation are rented from Amazon, and the user must have [EC2], [EMR], [S3] and [SimpleDB] accounts and must pay the [going rate] for the resources used.
 The user does not need any special software besides a web browser and, in most cases, an [S3 tool].

 [S3 tool]: #s3-tools
 [Myrna web interface]: http://bowtie-bio.sf.net/myrna/ui.html

 2. **On Amazon [Elastic MapReduce] via the command-line**

    In this case, the Myrna code is hosted by Amazon and the computers running the Myrna computation are rented from Amazon.
 However, the user must install and run (a) the Myrna scripts, which require [Perl] 5.6 or later, (b) Amazon's [`elastic-mapreduce`] script, which requires Ruby 1.8 or later, and (c) an [S3 tool].
 The user must have [EC2], [EMR], [S3] and [SimpleDB] accounts and must pay the [going rate] for the resources used.

 [S3 tool]: #s3-tools

 3. **On a [Hadoop] cluster via the command-line**

-   In this case, the Myrna code is hosted on your [Hadoop] cluster, as are the supporting tools: [Bowtie] and [R]/[Bioconductor].
+   In this case, the Myrna code is hosted on your [Hadoop] cluster, as are the supporting tools: [Bowtie], [R]/[Bioconductor] and possibly the [SRA Toolkit].
 Supporting tools must be installed on all cluster nodes, but the Myrna scripts need only be installed on the master.
-Myrna was tested with [Hadoop] v0.18.3, but should also be compatible with more recent versions.
+Myrna was tested with [Hadoop] versions 0.20 and 0.20.205, and might also be compatible with other versions newer than 0.20.
 Myrna scripts require [Perl] 5.6 or later.

 4. **On any computer via the command-line**

-   In this case, the Myrna code and all supporting tools ([Bowtie] and [R]/[Bioconductor]) must be installed on the computer running Myrna.
+   In this case, the Myrna code and all supporting tools ([Bowtie] and [R]/[Bioconductor], and possibly the [SRA Toolkit]) must be installed on the computer running Myrna.
 The Myrna scripts require [Perl] 5.6 or later to run.
 The user specifies the maximum number of CPUs that Myrna should use at a time.
 This mode does *not* require [Java] or [Hadoop].

 [Amazon EMR]: http://aws.amazon.com/elasticmapreduce
 [Elastic MapReduce]: http://aws.amazon.com/elasticmapreduce